Apple Cider Donuts are Part of New England Culture

 - Add the flour mixture in two batches, lighting folding in each half.

 - Add the apple cider, and mix until smooth.

-- Fill each ring of the prepared doughnut pans 2/3 of the way.
+- Fill each ring of the prepared donut pans 2/3 of the way.

 - Bake for 15 minutes, or until a toothpick inserted into the thickest portion removes clean.
 Rotate the pans halfway through baking if not using a convection oven.

-- Remove the doughnuts from the oven, and allow them to cool in the pans for five minutes.
-Then, transfer the doughnuts onto a wire rack and set them aside.
+- Remove the donuts from the oven and let them cool in the pans for five minutes.
+Then, transfer the donuts onto a wire rack and set them aside.

 Adding the Cinnamon Sugar Coating

-- Once the doughnuts have thoroughly cooled, mix the brown sugar, granulated sugar, and cinnamon in a wide and shallow bowl.
+- Once the donuts have thoroughly cooled, mix the brown sugar, granulated sugar, and cinnamon in a wide and shallow bowl.

-- Lightly brush the top, bottom, and sides of a doughnut with melted butter.
-Place the doughnut into the sugar mixture, flipping to coat both sides evenly.
+- Lightly brush the top, bottom, and sides of a donut with melted butter.
+Place the donut into the sugar mixture, flipping to coat both sides evenly.
 Shake off any excess sugar.

-- Brush the next doughnut, and cover it with sugar.
-Repeat this process for the remaining ten doughnuts.
+- Brush the next donut, and cover it with sugar.
+Repeat this process for the remaining ten donuts.